SixArm/sixarm_sql_schema_examples/README.md

 If you prefer XML or YAML and would like to translate our examples, then we welcome the help and also welcome pull requests.

-## Languages

-We prefer to work with multiple languages.
-For example, we often use English, Spanish, Chinese, and many other languages.

-We use a naming convention of "{field}_as_{language}" such as "name_as_en" that means "the name as English", "name_as_es"

-For the example files here, we list English and Spanish, so you can see how multiple languages can work.

-You can add more languages if you want.

-Some developers prefer different ways of handling languages, naming, internationalization, and localization.
-You can customize the files as you like for your goals.

 ## Tracking